Creating and Managing Variant Items

 Best Practices for Managing Variant Items

-1. Plan Attributes Carefully: Define attributes (e.g., size, color) that are relevant to your products and customers.
+1. Plan Attributes Carefully: Define attributes (e.g., size, color) that are relevant to your items and customers.

 2. Use Numeric Attributes for Ranges: For attributes like size or weight, use numeric values with ranges and increments to automatically generate variants.